aws/aws-nitro-enclaves-sdk-c/docs/kmstool.md

 vsock-proxy 8000 kms.$CMK_REGION.amazonaws.com 443
 ```

-In a separate terminal or PowerShell, connected to the instance:
+Back on the first terminal session where you [encrypted the test message](#encrypt-test-message), send the ciphertext to the enclave for decryption:
 ```sh
 CMK_REGION=us-east-1 # Must match above
 ENCLAVE_CID=$(nitro-cli describe-enclaves | jq -r .[0].EnclaveCID)